How to Recover from a Bad First Impression

-I open my mouth and utter profane things by telling the prospect how great my company is and how he is going to earn $100,000.00 his first year in the business.
+I open my mouth and utter profane things of telling the prospect how great my company is and how he is going to earn $100,000.00 his first year in the business.

-The prospect is about flee across the street without looking both ways at traffic when you catch your mistake, and before the prospect steps out in front of a bus, you say one of these three statements,
+The prospect is about flee across the street without looking both ways at traffic when you catch your mistake and bring recovery fast before the prospect steps out in front of a bus.

 “There are two types of people in the world.
-Some that pay for their holidays out of their hard-earned savings … and those many others that earn a free holiday from their network marketing company.
+Those that pay for their holidays out of their hard-earned savings … and those that earn a free holiday from their network marketing company.
 Wouldn’t you agree?
 That’s what I was trying to say.”

 “There are two types of people in the world.
-Those many people that want a different future … and the less popular view of those people that have given up, and are just waiting to die.
+Those that want a different future … and those that have given up, and are just waiting to die.
 Wouldn’t you agree?
 That’s what I was trying to say.”

-Why do this work?
+Why does this work?
 These phrases peak curiosity.
 It switches the mind from the mistake you made with the prospect to their need to know what might be good for their survival.